PatrickFis/Azure-Study-Notes/Azure Developer/Azure IaaS.md

 ACR has three tiers
 - Basic - Cost optimized with throughput suited for lower usage
-- Standard - Same capabilities as basic but with more throughput
+- Standard - Same capabilities as basic but with more storage and throughput
-- Premium - Highest amount of throughput and features like geo-replication, content trust, and private links
+- Premium - Highest amount of storage and throughput and features like geo-replication, content trust, and private links

 ACR supports the following images and artifacts
 - Windows and Linux Docker images